MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 ### Schedules:
 * An actual order of execution of operations is called the schedule
 * Schedule $S$ shows an ordering of the operations of $n$ transactions $T_1,T_2,...,T_n$
-    * $S$ is a total order: for ay two operations, one is before the other
+    * $S$ is a total order: for any two operations, one is before the other
     * Operations from different transactions can be interleaved
     * Operations from the same transaction must be in order
 * Notation: $b,r,w,e,c,a$ for begin, read, write, end, commit, abort